-See Amazon Sidewalk is now rolling out to Echo, Ring devices in the US - that's right, Amazon Sidewalk has not yet come to the UK.
-An Amazon spokesperson told us: "We recently began emailing customers with Echo devices registered in the US to give them more information about Amazon Sidewalk.
-This service will only be available in the US when it launches.
-We apologise for any confusion."
+An Amazon spokesperson told us in 2020: "We recently began emailing customers with Echo devices registered in the US to give them more information about Amazon Sidewalk.
+This service will only be available in the US when it launches."

 The new Echo/Echo Dot and newest Ring Floodlight and Spotlight cameras work as Sidewalk bridges so they can be at the centre of the Sidewalk network and communicate with other Sidewalk compatible devices such as pet trackers, Ring smart lights and the new Ring Car Alarm when they're out of Wi-Fi reach.

 - Amazon Echo Dot (3rd generation and newer)

 - Amazon Echo Dot with Clock (3rd generation and newer)